-Educational aims: This module aims to provide students with the critical analytical skills pertaining to the review of published works, aligning to cell signalling.
-Students

-Page 2 of 6 27 November 2024 will also be introduced to bioinformatics and data analysis as applied to cell signalling.
+Educational aims: This module aims to provide students with the analytical skills pertaining to the review of published works, aligning to cell signalling.
+Students will also be introduced to bioinformatics and data analysis as applied to cell signalling.

-Outline syllabus: Principles underlying cell signalling events: The production of signals, their perception and the responses they evoke will be discussed in a generic setting to impress on the commonality of signalling principles.
+Outline syllabus: Principles underlying cell signalling events:

+The production of signals, their perception and the responses they evoke will be discussed in a generic setting to impress on the commonality of signalling principles.
 Examples will be drawn mainly from mammalian systems, but commonalty to systems in other eukaryotes will be emphasised.
 Cell-cell signalling, such as endocrine, paracrine and autocrine, along with gap-junctions, will be covered, leading to discussion of hormones, cytokines and growth factors.
-Each signalling pathway and type of signalling will be discussed with respect to their roles in health and in specific diseases
+Each signalling pathway and type of signalling will be discussed with respect to their roles in health and in specific diseases.

-Specific signal transduction pathways, including those involving: cAMP, adenylyl cycles and G proteins, with discussion of the control of glycogen metabolism, cholera, pertussis toxin and cancer and any other relevant diseases Inositol phosphates, lipid signalling, how these elements integrate into signalling.
-The recycling of inositols will be discussed.
+Specific signal transduction pathways, including those involving:

+cAMP, adenylyl cycles and G proteins, with discussion of the control of glycogen metabolism and relevant diseases.

+Inositol phosphates, lipid signalling, how these elements integrate into signalling.
 Calcium ions, calmodulin, calcium sequestration, calcium ion oscillations and waves.
 Developmental signalling pathways and their relevance to disease.
-Electrical excitability.